 - Reduce time of resolving the complaint

-The service is not legally binding so cannot always resolve a dispute in full and final settlement, meaning it would then have to be elevated to either an Ombudsman or a court, this then adding further time onto the complaint which in turn could add further upset and frustration.
+The service is not legally binding so cannot always resolve a dispute in full and final settlement, meaning it would then have to be elevated to either an Ombudsman or a court.

 Consumers and installers must provide the mediators / arbitrators with evidence.